Catholicon Oct 1943

-Built by Vought.
-Delivered to the U. S. Navy (USN) as F4U-1 Corsair bureau number 81095.
+Built by Vought Aircraft Division of United Aircraft in Stratford, Connecticut.
+Constructors Number 81095.
+Delivered to the U. S. Navy (USN) as F4U-4 Corsair bureau number 81095.
 Disassembled and shipped overseas to the South Pacific.

-Assigned to the United States Marine Corps (USMC), Marine Air Wing 2 (MAW-2), Marine Air Group 21 (MAG-21) to Marine Fighting Squadron 212 (VMF 212) "Hell Hounds / The Musketeers".
+Assigned to the United States Marine Corps (USMC), Marine Air Wing 2 (MAW-2), Marine Air Group 14 (MAG-14) to Marine Fighting Squadron 212 (VMF 212) "Hell Hounds / The Musketeers".
 No known nickname or nose art.

-Over Sonai, this aircraft was seen in a rocket dive and observed to crash into the sea several hundred yards southwest of the town at 2:35pm.
+For twelve VMF-212 Corsairs attacking Sonai, McGrath's aircraft was seen in a rocket dive and observed to crash into the sea several hundred yards southwest of the town at 2:35pm.
 The cause of the crash was unknown.
 When this aircraft failed to return, McGrath was officially declared Missing In Action (MIA).

-Major John P. McMahon letter to McGrath's family after his loss:
+Major John P. McMahon (C. O. VMF-212) letter to McGrath's family after his loss:

 "He [McGrath] was fourth of the division to go into a dive for the strike, and somehow he never came out of his dive.
 His plane was seen to crash and explode into the sea near the target.
 Enemy aircraft fire was encountered by other members on the strike, but the exact cause of his crash remains unknown.
-Lt McGrath's death was attributed to the explosion following the fatal crash. - Major John P. McMahon."
+Lt McGrath's death was attributed to the explosion following the fatal crash."

 McGrath was officially declared dead on July 21, 1945.
 He earned the Distinguished Flying Cross (DFC) with gold star, Air Medal with six gold stars and the Purple Heart, posthumously.